gelasajarso/brent-oil-impact-analysis/README.md

 This project analyzes **how major geopolitical and economic events influence Brent crude oil prices** using statistical modeling and Bayesian change point detection.
 By identifying structural breaks in price trends and linking them to real-world events (like OPEC decisions, conflicts, and sanctions), we provide **actionable insights for investors, policymakers, and energy stakeholders**.

-Built by **Birhan Energies** as part of its mission to deliver intelligence that empowers strategic energy decisions.

 ---

 ## 🎯 Business Objective